 What's The Impact?

-According to the United Nations Emissions Gap Report 2020, changing the way you commute would have the following impact (t COâ‚‚e per person):
+According to the United Nations Emissions Gap Report 2020, changing the way you commute would reduce your footprint by (t COâ‚‚e per person):

 - Living car-free/walking or cycling to work: 2.1